sitrox/schemacop/README_V3.md

   must contain to pass the validation.

 * `unique_items`
-  This option specifies wether the items in the array must all be distinct from each other, or if there may be duplicate values.
+  This option specifies whether the items in the array must all be distinct from each other, or if there may be duplicate values.
 By default, this is false, i.e. duplicate values are allowed